jysohn/jysohn/README.md

 ### Hi there 👋
 I'm currently exploring various Solidity based projects to better understand smart-contract programming.
+Besides Solidity, I have some past experience in Python and Java.

-Many of these projects involve building on top of numerous exiting tutorials.
+Some of these projects involve building on top of numerous exiting tutorials.

 <!--
 **jysohn/jysohn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.